r/facepalm Subreddit Stats and Best Posting Times

 Best posting times heatmap for r/facepalm

-r/facepalm peaks Fridays 8pm-10pm UTC
+r/facepalm peaks Sundays 8pm-10pm UTC

 facepalm Subscriber Count - redditli.st